Undergraduate minors: gender, health, and healthcare equity; gender, women's, and sexuality studies; social justice

-How to capitalize on volunteer experience; how experience can lead to careers in health care, law, advocacy, social work, social justice, education; issues related to domestic violence, community education, sexual assault, health care for women, youth, and LGBTQ populations; field journal.
+How to capitalize on volunteer experience; how experience can lead to careers in health care, law, advocacy, social work, social justice, education; issues related to domestic violence, community education, sexual assault; health care for women, youth, and LGBTQ populations; health care inequities, social justice; field journal.
 Recommendations: active volunteer work at feminist-centered organizations in Iowa, completion of 40-hour training, plan to serve organization for up to ten or more hours each month, and attendance at regularly scheduled volunteer meetings.
+Same as SJUS:3400.

 GWSS:3415 Cultural Diversity and Identity3 s.h.

 Nature of personal and cultural identity within a pluralistic society; race, ethnicity, national identity, class, sexuality, and gender as categories of cultural difference.
 Same as THTR:3415.